-TO BE HELD ON DECEMBER 12, 2019
+TO BE HELD ON NOVEMBER 10, 2020

-NOTICE IS HEREBY GIVEN that an annual general meeting (the "Meeting") of the shareholders of Barksdale Capital Corp. (the "Company") will be held at Main Boardroom, Suite 615 - 800 West Pender Street, Vancouver, B.C., on Thursday, December 12, 2019, at 10:00 a.m.
-(Vancouver time) for the following purposes:
+NOTICE IS HEREBY GIVEN that an annual general meeting (the "Meeting") of the shareholders of Barksdale Resources Corp. (the "Company") will be held at Main Boardroom, Suite 615-800 West Pender Street, Vancouver, B.C., on Tuesday, November 10, 2020, at 10:00 a.m.
+(Vancouver time).
+In the event the Company decides to change the date, time, location and/or format of the Meeting to electronic or virtual as part of its efforts to reduce the spread of COVID-19, the Company will issue a press release announcing the change and take all reasonable steps necessary to inform all parties involved in the proxy infrastructure, including intermediaries and the Company's transfer agent, of the change.
+The Company encourages all shareholders to vote as early as possible and also to monitor the Company's public filings on SEDAR for any changes to Meeting arrangements.

+The Meeting will be held for the following purposes:

-- 1. To receive the audited financial statements of the Company for the year ended March 31, 2019 and the report of the auditor on those statements. - 2.
+- 1. To receive the audited financial statements of the Company for the year ended March 31, 2020 and the report of the auditor on those statements. - 2.
 To set the number of directors for the ensuing year at five. - 3.
 To elect directors for the ensuing year. - 4.
 To appoint the auditor for the Company for the ensuing year and to authorize the directors to fix the remuneration to be paid to the auditor. - 5.
-To consider and, if thought advisable, pass an ordinary resolution ratifying and approving the Company's existing "rolling" stock option plan as more particularly described in the Company's management information circular dated October 30, 2019 (the "Information Circular") accompanying this Notice of Meeting. - 6.
+To consider and, if thought advisable, pass an ordinary resolution to approve the renewal and reconfirmation of the Company's existing shareholder rights plan as more particularly described in the Company's management information circular dated September 28, 2020 (the "Information Circular") accompanying this Notice of Meeting. - 6.
+To consider and, if thought advisable, pass an ordinary resolution ratifying and approving the Company's existing "rolling" stock option plan as more particularly described in the Information Circular. - 7.
 To transact such other business as may properly come before the Meeting or any adjournments thereof.